 Comprehensive glass coverage is also common on Arizona insurance policies.
 In fact, the majority of our customers have either full or comprehensive coverage.

 No Glass Coverage

-As the name implies, auto insurance policies with no glass coverage do not include any coverage for damaged glass.
+As the name implies, vehicle insurance policies with no glass coverage do not include any coverage for damaged glass.
 This means the customer will be responsible for all costs out of their own pocket, including the glass itself, any related installation materials, and labor.